Australian Space Research Institute: Sounding Rockets

+Limited range access resulted in the termination of the program, with the final launch campaign occurring in 2011.
+Complete destruction of the ASRI stockpile of Zuni motors occurred in July 2020.

 Launch vehicle development

 The aim of the AUSROC program is to develop a micro-satellite launch vehicle capable of being scaled up for use in heavier launch vehicles.

 AUSROC I

 The AUSROC I program commenced in 1988 with a group of undergraduate students in Mechanical Engineering at Monash University, who designed and built AUSROC I. It was successfully launched on 9 February 1989.
 The flight lasted one minute, reaching 3 km in altitude and 161 m/s.
 AUSROC I was a liquid-fueled rocket based on a modified Pacific Rocket Society design.

 AUSROC II

 AUSROC II was a larger pressure fed kerosene-oxygen bipropellant rocket that was developed in the 1990s.
 It was designed to reach an altitude of 10 km.
 The first attempt at launching an AUSROC II suffered a spectacular failure on the launch pad in 1992.
 The subsequent rocket, named AUSROC II-2 was successfully launched in 1995 from Woomera, although it did not reach its target apogee due to pressurisation problems with the LOX tank.